Ghepes/ghedev/test/fixtures/non-binary/two.md

-He or she should do it.
+He or she should do it